 Campus Planning & Management provides services to plan, develop, build and renovate the physical environment that supports the university vision, values and mission.
 The physical environment is a foundation for our top-tier research university that is a leading driver for sustainable prosperity.
 It supports the best place to learn and work for students, faculty and staff, community engagement, climate and culture.

-Physical environment planning includes assessment and development of overall land use, site and buildings, space use and utilization, and financial feasibility.
-Planning forms the campus physical development plan that is the basis for the capital budget request.
+Physical environment planning includes assessment of needs and condition, development of land use, site and buildings, space use and utilization, and financial feasibility.
+This forms the campus physical development plan that is the basis for the capital budget request.
 The capital budget request is a biennial process that seeks enumeration and funding of physical environment projects.

 Campus Planning uses an integrated planning model, working closely with all campus units – Schools, Colleges, Student Affairs, FAA and Leadership – for programmatic, physical concerns and financial realities.
 Planning oversees building and site design, code, city and county requirements and zoning, sustainability and accessibility requirements of existing and new space.
 Campus planning represents the university for capital project completion – working with the UW-System Office of Capital Planning & Budget and the State of Wisconsin Department of Administration-Division of Facilities Development & Management – providing oversight of design and construction to ensure that projects meet needs and quality expectations.